plone/documentation/develop/addons/javascript/intro.rst

 The Resource Registry was completly rewritten in Plone 5 to support the new dependency based RequireJS approach.
 It also allows us to build Less and RequireJS bundles Through-The-Web for a low entry barrier.

-Javascript basic tips
+JavaScript basic tips
 ---------------------

 Always use DOM ready event before executing your DOM manipulation.

-Don't include Javascript inline in HTML code unless you are passing variables from Python to Javascript.
+Don't include JavaScript inline in HTML code unless you are passing variables from Python to JavaScript.

-Use JSLint with your code editor and ECMAStrict 5 strict mode to catch common Javascript mistakes (like missing var).
+Use JSLint with your code editor and ECMAStrict 5 strict mode to catch common JavaScript mistakes (like missing var).

-For more Javascript tips see `brief introduction to good Javascript practices and JSLint <http://opensourcehacker.com/2011/11/05/javascript-how-to-avoid-the-bad-parts/>`_
+For more JavaScript tips see `brief introduction to good JavaScript practices and JSLint <http://opensourcehacker.com/2011/11/05/javascript-how-to-avoid-the-bad-parts/>`_

 Add a pattern or other javascript to your own bundle
 ----------------------------------------------------

-1. Write your javascript file or pattern
+1. Write your JavaScript file or pattern

 There are two options: